SelectNext (Select the next n items)

 NODESELECT: The current selection will be kept.
 It's the equivalent of pressing Ctrl when selecting items with the mouse.

-I use the commands as hotkeys, but of course, they can be put anywhere you want.
+I use the commands as hotkeys, but they can be put anywhere you want.
 Here's my setup:

 <?xml version="1.0"?>